nisheed75/RoboND-Kinematics-Project/writeup.md

 To calculate joints 2 and 3 just use the law of cosines as defined in the picture below:
 ![law of cosines][image10]

+##### Inverse Orientation Kinematics
+To calculate the rotation matrix from 0 to 3 the operation is defined by the following equation: <br>
+![archtan eq][image11]

+Inverting a matrix is complex and can ne numerically unstable.
+To avoid this issue we use the principle that rotation matrices are orthoganal and the transpose is equal to it inverse.
+![archtan eq][image12]

 ### Project Implementation